tembo-io/website/blog/2023-09-25-table-version-history/index.md

 ### pg_partman

 First, I’ll update my database to install pg_partman. **pg_partman requires both `CREATE EXTENSION` and `LOAD`** because it’s an extension with SQL that uses hooks. pg_partman hooks into Postgres' initialization to start a background worker.
+I think it can be confusing how different extensions are turned on in different ways, and that's why I wrote [this blog post](https://tembo.io/blog/four-types-of-extensions) to categorize how extensions are turned on.

 **Dockerfile:**
 ```Dockerfile